Hard money lending can be a great way to accomplish some projects, but what makes a good hard money lender? How can these loans go wrong?

-What do you look for in a borrower when lending them money?
+What do lenders look for in a borrower when lending them hard money?

 It's mostly the business plan, because we're hard money lenders.
 So it's mostly about the asset itself, how do you plan to either add value and sell, or add value and refi, what your plan is.
 We have two products, one is the bridge product where it's a shorter term loan.
 And then there's a long term rental product.